agrc/AmdButler/README.md

 ## Settings

+These settings can be set either at the package level (Preferences -> Package Settings -> AmdButler) or at the project level within the [`.sublime-project` file](http://www.sublimetext.com/docs/3/projects.html).

 #### `amd_butler_packages_base_path`
 The name of the folder containing your AMD packages.
 This folder is crawled and all files are made available as imports for the "Add AMD Import" command.

-This settings can be set either at the package level (Preferences -> Package Settings -> AmdButler) or in the project file settings.
-No manual editing of settings files is needed.
-The user is prompted for the value if it's not present in either the project or package settings the first time that the "Add AMD Import" command is run.
+No manual editing of this setting is needed.
+The user is prompted for the value if it's not present in either the project or package settings the first time that the "Add AMD Import" or "Refresh Available Imports" commands are run.

+#### `amd_butler_params_one_line`
+If `true`, the params will be rewritten to one line per section (instead of the default (`false`), one line per parameter).

 ## Contributing
 Please match existing code style.